When Painting Children’s Rooms, the Paint Choice is as important as the Choice of Colour.

 Propylene glycol and glycol ethers, known as PGEs, are ingredients in some paints.
 They are used in low VOC or zero VOC paints as a replacement for organic solvents.

-There is a study linking allergies and asthma in children to these chemicals.
-The study was conducted by a team of scientists from Harvard and Kalstad University of Sweden.
-The scientists measured the level of PGEs in the bedroom air of 400 toddlers and preschoolers, and discovered that the children who breathed them had substantially higher rates of asthma, stuffy noses and eczema.
-(Source)
+Scientists measured the compounds – propylene glycol and glycol ethers, known as PGEs – in the bedroom air of 400 toddlers and preschoolers, and discovered that the children who breathed them had substantially higher rates of asthma, stuffy noses and eczema.

 What are some precautions?